AlphaGit/alphas-manifesto-blog/_posts/2019/2019-04-21-running-openais-gpt-2.md

   - OpenAI
 subtitle: Play with the most powerful text generator so far
 description: >-
-  Explore the OpenAI GPT-2 model with an easy-to-use Google Colaboratory notebook and using a local version with Docker.
-Learn how to fine-tune, generate text with and without initial seeds and more.
+  Run GPT-2 using Google Colaboratory or OpenAI Docker image, adjust parameters for text generation, fine-tune using Max Woolf's example source code.
 ---